Criptc/scriptme.ml/README.md

 A little javascript never hurt, or did it?

-BE CAREFUL, if you open the sight it will start opening it infinetly But only if you have pop ups enabled
+Have pop ups enabled for the site to load, turn them off if you want to see nothing